jakobmoss/numeric/exam/README.md

 systems of equations [slightly modified version from exercise 2b].
 * _jacobi.py_ contains the routines for determining eigenvalues and -vectors using the Jacobi method [modified in it's original form from exercise 3b].

+Output
+______
+The output is labelled with the corresponding exercise letter.
+Some output is in text-format, while the visual output is in pdf-format.

+**Overview of the files:**
+* _output.A.txt_ contains a basic test of the algorithm and shows that all eigenvalues (and -vectors) can be recovered using a shift.
+* _plot.A.pdf_ contains a test of convergence (error compared to NumPy) as a function of iterations.
+The points marked 'clean start' correspond to different runs, while 'same v0' is using the same initial vector, hence it is the convergence during a iterative run.
+* _output.B.txt_ contains a test of the convergence criterion.
+* _plot.B.pdf_ shows how the convergence (error compared to NumPy) depends on how often the guess is updated using the Rayleigh criterion.
+* _output.C.txt_ contains a comparison of the inverse iteration method and the Jacobi method.
+It also includes a speedtest on a random, symmetric matrix.